Generative Design for Manufacturing | Autodesk Fusion

 Image courtesy of Newton Engineering and Product Development

-See how a joint effort between top aviation companies and universities yielded a metal 3D-printed turbine center designed with generative design in Autodesk Fusion.
+See how a joint effort between top aviation companies and universities yielded a metal 3D-printed turbine centre designed with generative design in Autodesk Fusion.

 Image courtesy of GE Aerospace